Competition as an effective means

-Single (cantonal) health insurance scheme
+Single health insurance scheme would not reduce costs

 A popular initiative was launched in western Switzerland in autumn 2017 to create a single health insurance scheme for each canton.
 The initiative ultimately failed to secure enough signatures.
 In 2020, the Canton of Neuchâtel launched an identical proposal in the form of a cantonal initiative.
 However, Parliament again rejected the idea of revisiting a single cantonal health insurance scheme.
 Both the population and Parliament believe in the current system, which has become firmly established since the Swiss Federal Health Insurance Act was introduced in 1996.